The Ribbon International: Planning

 Panels were received from contributors in every state in the United States.
 Every state and many towns and organizations held Ribbon joining events.
 Panels were received from all over the world, including Russia, England, Germany, New Zealand, Italy, Canada, Australia, the Netherlands, and Puerto Rico.
 A group of women with Church Women United led a grassroots effort around the country, making panels and assisting with preparations in Washington.
 Their newsletter, which was sent to a half a million members of the Catholic Church, the Russian Orthodox Church in America, the Salvation Army, the Quakers, and 29 other Christian denominations, provided information on how to construct the panels.
 More than 3,000 Ribbon panels were contributed by this group.
 The California delegation contributed over 3,000 panels for the Ribbon event.
 In 1984, they created a display of panels that surrounded Lake Merritt in Oakland.
-The California group also sent panels to Hiroshima for a Ribbon event that was going to surround the at the Hiroshima Peace Memorial on the same day as the Pentagon event.
+The California group also sent panels to Hiroshima for a Ribbon event that was going to surround the Hiroshima Peace Memorial on the same day as the Pentagon event.

 Marie Dennis Grosso, Joan Urbanczyk, and Margaret Schellenberg of the Center for a New Creation (a peace group in Arlington, Virginia) coordinated the Washington event.
 The center concentrated on peacemaking, poverty and economic justice, human rights, and women's issues.
-Betty Bumpers, an advocate for world peace and wife of former U.S. Senator and Governor of Arkansas Dale Bumpers, also worked on preparations for the Washington event with her group Peace Links, a national nonpartisan organization of women who oppose the nuclear arms buildup.{ Organizers planned a 10 to 15 mi route through Washington D.C., and met with various police authorities and the National Park Service to obtain the required permits.
+Betty Bumpers, advocate for world peace and wife of former U.S. Senator and Governor of Arkansas Dale Bumpers, also worked on preparations for the Washington event with her group Peace Links, a national nonpartisan organization of women in opposition to the nuclear arms buildup.
+Organizers planned a 10 to 15 mi route through Washington D.C., and met with various police authorities and the National Park Service to obtain the required permits.
 Security was of utmost importance; the course from Virginia into Washington travelled past some of the most important buildings and monuments in the country.
 Forty-nine churches and one senior's center in the Washington area hosted individual state delegations and participants.
 The churches held a reception for attendees and provided bag lunches, lodging, and transportation.
 Host churches also displayed panels.